AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-30845-magento-patch-checkout-breaks-connection-to-shipping-provider-fails.md

 ---
-description: The MDVA-30845 patch fixes the issue where the *Sorry, no quotes are available for this order at this time* error is displayed when failing to connect to UPS XML/USPS/DHL during checkout, and no other shipping method is available.
-This patch is available when the Quality Patches Tool (QPT) 1.0.12 is installed.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.2.
+title: "MDVA-30845: checkout breaks connection to shipping provider fails"
 labels: 2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,QPT 1.0.12,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,checkout,shipping,support tools,cloud infrastructure,on-premises
-title: 'MDVA-30845: checkout breaks connection to shipping provider fails'
 ---

-# MDVA-30845: checkout breaks connection to shipping provider fails

 The MDVA-30845 patch fixes the issue where the *Sorry, no quotes are available for this order at this time* error is displayed when failing to connect to UPS XML/USPS/DHL during checkout, and no other shipping method is available.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.12 is installed.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.2.